bblack16/bblib-ruby/README.md

 ### File
 #### File Scanners

 Various simple file scan methods are available.
-All of these are toggleable-recursive and can be passed filters using an wildcarding supported by the Ruby Dir.glob() method.
+All of these are toggleable-recursive and can be passed filters using any wildcarding supported by the Ruby Dir.glob() method.

 ```ruby
 # Scan for any files or folders in a path